Search result for "North America"

 country: United States, North America

-Epcot is an incredibly unique member of the Disney theme park family and I would call it Disney's second best in North America.
+Epcot is a unique member of the Disney theme park family and I would call it Disney's second best in North America.
 Opened in 1982, its 'futuristic' design is a bit timeworn but inside the decades-old structures you will be amazed by genuinely state-of-the-art crackerjack rides.
-Not to forget the best world exhibition ever, which awaits you after!
+Not to forget the best world exhibition ever, right behind!
 'Test Track' is Epcot's best attraction and exclusive to the park.
-Your ride vehicle speeds, brakes and moves again,...
+The ride vehicles of this so-called slot car ride move forward, brake,...

 country: United States, North America